 (C) CAISO System Failure.
 In the event of failure of any electronic transfer system affecting the CAISO Bank, the CAISO shall notify RC Customers of the occurrence of the system failure and the alternative methods and anticipated time of payment.
 In the event that a payment is received late by the CAISO Bank due to a system failure affecting the CAISO Bank, the procedures set forth in Section 19.7(e)(3)-(5) below shall not apply.

 (3) Late Payment and Default.
-If payment is not received by the last Business Day in January, the RC Customer will be charged a $1,000 late payment fee on a supplemental RC Services Invoice and will be considered to be in default understanding that the CAISO reserves the right to suspend such RC Customer’s RC services until such time payment is received.
+If payment is not received by the last Business Day in January, the RC Customer will be charged a $1,000 late payment fee on a supplemental RC Services Invoice and will be considered to be in default understanding that the CAISO reserves the right to terminate, consistent with the terms of the RCSA, such RC Customer’s RC services until such time payment is received except as otherwise may be required to comply with Schedule 2 of the RCSA.

 (4) Payment Pending Dispute.
-If there is any dispute relating to a charge included on an RC Services Invoice that is not resolved prior to the payment due date, the RC Customer shall pay any amounts shown on the relevant RC Services Invoice as of that payment date irrespective of whether any such dispute has been resolved or is still pending and the provisions of Section 19.10 will thereafter apply to the disputed amount.
+If there is any dispute relating to a charge included on an RC Services Invoice that is not resolved prior to the payment due date, the RC Customer shall pay any amounts shown on the relevant RC Services Invoice, despite the continuing pendency of the dispute, and the provisions of Section 19.10 will thereafter apply to the resolution of the dispute.

 (5) Default Collection Procedures.